 JOHN: Well, you know, I’m a really simple guy.
 I love the tacos my wife makes.
 I love the lemon pie that she makes.
 She takes wonderful care of me.
 I am a real pizza fanatic.
 I love food that ends in a vowel, basically any kind of food that ends in a vowel.

 RICK: All Italian.

 JOHN: Yeah, and if you think about that, all Italian food ends in a vowel.
-I enjoy the food, you know, I enjoy all kinds of food.
+I enjoy the food - you know, I enjoy all kinds of food.
 There are some things, you know, you kind of grow up not eating and I still don’t like what I didn’t like as a kid.
-But I enjoy, you know, all the food.
-And I think that’s one of the wonderful common graces, isn’t it, that there’s such a bounty that the Lord gives to us.
-But I like simple things like a good cheeseburger and an occasional broccoli, I’m saying that for Patricia’s benefit.
+But I enjoy the - you know, all the food that - and I think that’s one of the wonderful common graces - isn’t it? - that there’s such a bounty that the Lord gives to us and - yeah, but I like simple things like a good cheeseburger and an occasional broccoli.
+I’m saying that for Patricia’s benefit.

-RICK: And you’ve had the now and then...the highest rated cheeseburger in America.
+RICK: And you’ve had the - the highest-rated cheeseburger in America.

 RICK: How many times did you go?

 JOHN: Three.
 People keep telling me when I’m there, “Take me,” “Take me,” so I was just taking them.
 It’s called Bobcat Bite and Austin Duncan, who’s the high school pastor, knew about it, so I took him.